phalcon/documentation/docs/views.md

 );
 ```

-The following example demonstrates how you can create a plugin that _tidies up_ your HTML produced by the render process using [Tidy][tidy].
+The following example shows how to create a plugin that cleans/repair the HTML produced by the render process using [Tidy](https://www.php.net/manual/en/book.tidy.php):

 ```php
 <?php